Work Placements and Occupational Safety and Health Learners in the Workplace

 Human Rights Act 1993 and all subsequent amendments

-Accident Compensation Act 2001 (ACC) and subsequent amendments
+Accident Compensation Act 2001 (ACC) and all subsequent amendments

 Smoke-free Environments Act 1990 and all subsequent amendments

-1. Otago Polytechnic Ltd offers work placements in programme delivery wherever possible.
+- Otago Polytechnic Ltd offers work placements in the programme of study delivery wherever possible.

-2. Consultation by the Head of College and/or Programme Head, with the industry/profession workplace about suitability to provide “Work Placement” must take place before off-site practice, placement and workplace components are included in any programme.
+- Consultation by the Head of College and/or Programme Head, with the industry/profession workplace about suitability to provide “Work Placement” must take place before off-site practice, placement and workplace components are included in any programme of study.

-3. Criteria for selecting suitable work placement sites are developed by the College in conjunction with the Health and Safety Team.
+- Criteria for selecting suitable work placement sites are developed by the College in conjunction with the Health and Safety Team.
 The suitability of work placement sites is to be assessed against these criteria prior to selection.

-4. Work placement sites and requirements must conform to specific requirements of relevant external bodies and these will be detailed in the School/College documentation where appropriate.
+- Work placement sites and requirements must conform to specific requirements of relevant external bodies, and these will be detailed in the College documentation where appropriate.

-4.1 Where programmes send learners out on placement, or similar, programme documents will also describe how this works and how a learner is supported.
+4.1 Where programmes of study send learners out on work placement, or similar, programme of study documents will also describe how this works and how a learner is supported.

-5. Appropriate agreements, contracts and/or Memorandums of Understanding (MoU) must cover all workplace arrangements.
+- Appropriate agreements, contracts and/or Memorandums of Understanding (MoU) must cover all work placement arrangements.
 These agreements and contracts must meet Otago Polytechnic Ltd compliance requirements for both academic quality and legality of contract.

-5.1 Agreement, contract and MoU templates, and advice, are available from the Otago Polytechnic Ltd Contracts Manager and online through Tūhono.
+5.1 Agreement, contract and/or MoU templates, and advice, are available from the Otago Polytechnic Ltd Contracts Manager and online through Tūhono.

 5.1.1 Contracts should, at a minimum, contain information about:

-c.
-Otago Polytechnic Ltd College responsibilities and support for the learner and the workplace.
+- Otago Polytechnic Ltd College's responsibilities and support for the learner and the work placement,

-e.
-Delivery and assessment procedures which must comply with academic policies on assessment and moderation.
+- Delivery and assessment procedures which must comply with academic policies on assessment and moderation, if applicable.

-5.3 Signed agreements and contracts will be stored by each College in a shared central file of the programme being delivered.
+- by each College in a shared central file of the programme of study being delivered; AND

-5.4 Specific learning outcomes to be met by the off-site/workplace experience are to be identified, notified to the learner, and documented as part of the work placement agreement, contract, or MoU.
+5.4 Specific learning outcomes to be met by the work placement are to be identified, notified to the learner, and documented as part of the work placement agreement, contract, and/or MoU.

-6. Where required by work placement providers, learners will undergo safety checking which includes police vetting prior to going on placements.
+- Where required by work placement providers learners will undergo safety checks which include police vetting prior to going on work placements.

-6.1 Otago Polytechnic Ltd and the work placement provider will ensure learners are provided with relevant information regarding rights and responsibilities, including the need for police vetting where applicable, and Occupational Health and Safety in preparation for work placements.
+6.1 Otago Polytechnic Ltd and the work placement provider will ensure learners are provided with relevant information regarding rights and responsibilities, including the need for police vetting, where applicable, and Occupational Health and Safety (OSH) in preparation for work placements.

 6.2 Prior to commencing any work placement learners will complete an Otago Polytechnic Ltd Moodle online Health and Safety Induction.

-7. All learner work placements will be monitored by Otago Polytechnic Ltd staff within the relevant School/College programme delivery area.
+- All learner work placements will be monitored by Otago Polytechnic Ltd staff within the relevant College programme of study delivery area.

 7.1 Learner progress and safety are to be monitored during all work placements.
-Staff from the relevant College programme of study are to have clear arrangements for contact with both learner and work placement provider for the duration of the placement.
+Staff from the relevant College programme of study are to have clear arrangements for contact with both the learner and work placement provider for the duration of the work placement.

-7.2 Evaluation of placements is to be undertaken to obtain feedback from learners, placement providers and relevant College programme of study staff annually.
+7.2 Evaluation of work placements is to be undertaken to obtain feedback from learners, placement providers and relevant College programme of study staff annually.